 We may be subject to the effects of adverse economic conditions, including inflationary pressures and supply chain issues, which may impair our revenues, gross margins and our ability to operate profitable.
 Although we do not believe that our business was adversely affected by inflation prior to 2022, the recent inflationary pressures, combined with supply line delays and shortages of semiconductors, and the effects of the Russian invasion of Ukraine, which exacerbated the already existing inflationary pressures and supply line delays and shortages and have had negative economic effects worldwide and may impair our revenues, margins and our ability to operate profitable.
-As a result of inflation, along with supply line delays semiconductor shortages and other negative economic trends, we may incur increased costs in our components as well as from our contract manufacturers, and we may not be able to pass any costs we may incur to our customers and our radar.
+As a result of inflation, along with supply line delays semiconductor shortages and other negative economic trends, we may incur increased costs in our components as well as from our contract manufacturers, and we may not be able to pass any costs we may incur to our customers and our customers may delay or put on hold any plans they have to develop automotive products that would require our radar.
 To the extent that we are unable to pass on costs or we are not able to market or products as we plan, our gross margin may be significantly eroded which may result in increased losses during our developmental phase and may impair our ability to operate profitable when we are in full production mode.
-We cannot assure you that we these factors will not impair our ability to operate profitable.
+We cannot assure you that we these factors will not impair our ability to operate profitably.